 It was impossible to see this coming.
 Who knew that the Rainbow Mountain (Vinicunca Pass) in Peru would become one of most popular destinations in the country?
 A day trip to see the colors of the Rainbow Mountain migrated like a herd of llamas onto the bucket list of thousands of savvy travelers.
 And Rainbow Mountain has joined the esteemed "club" that includes the most noteworthy destinations on the planet.
 Happily,for Peruvians recovering from the biggest economic slump in recent history, day trips to Rainbow Mountain are responsible for producing yet another tentacle of revenue for Peru, especially the indigenous communities nearby.

 It's safe to say that Rainbow Mountain tours have reached a peak in popularity among the most prominent alternative hikes in Peru, including Salkantay Trek, Lares Valley Hike, Quarry Hike, and Choquequirao Trek, all of whom attract a slew of active, nature-loving travelers on their way to Machu Picchu?
 Here's a link to see the list of hikes in Peru that are reopen after covid.
 But how has Rainbow Mountain been affected by the changes in the travel industry caused by the covid pandemic?
 According to Vidal, my busness partner in Cusco, there are two layers to understanding this situation.
 Of course it's never easy.

 Indigenous Communities Rely on Income from Travelers Going to Rainbow Mountain.

-But reality is different and there is a practical side.
+But reality is very different from wishful thinking, and there is a practical side to this situation.
 In spite of recent government regulations, the fact remains that the local people have become extremely dependent on visitors who come to their region with pockets full of cash to buy bottled water, snacks, raincoats, trekking poles and rent mules.
 All of this moolah goes directly into the pockets of industrious locals willing to set up and manage the production, acquision and sale of their products or services.These entrepreneurs are desperate for the return of visitors willing to endure the thin air long enough to allow them to ogle the earth's strata of naturally occuring rainbow colors.

 Should Travelers Go to Rainbow Mountain?